-- 235. JUUL represented that its products were of a certain standard, quality, or grade, when they were not by, among other things, stating, without evidence, that its products were effective at helping users quit cigarettes and that its products were a safe alternative to cigarettes; stating that a pod had the equivalent nicotine content to one pack of cigarettes; stating that its pods were a certain strength when the standard industry practice for nicotine measurement at that time would have achieved a much higher strength; and failing to disclose that a certain number of its products had been contaminated and that its products could be altered or modified. - 236.
-JUUL advertised goods or services with intent not to sell them as advertised by, among other things, advertising its products, without evidence, as effective in helping users quit cigarettes and as a safe alternative to cigarettes; engaging in targeted advertising that deceived Minnesota youth into thinking its products were appropriate for their age range and that they were safe when they were not; advertising that a JUUL pod had the equivalent nicotine content to one pack of cigarettes; advertising that its products were a certain strength when the standard industry practice for nicotine measurement at that time would have achieved a much higher strength; and failing to disclose that a certain number of its products had been contaminated and that its products could be altered or modified. - 237.
-JUUL further engaged in conduct that created a likelihood of confusion or misunderstanding about its products by, among other things, engaging in a vast marketing campaign directed at youth which represented that JUUL's products were appropriate for youth, that they would relax them, that they were safe, and that they were non-addictive.
-JUUL also deceived parents, teachers, school administrators, legislators, and regulators into believing that JUUL was being marketed to experienced smokers, when in fact, the product was marketed primarily to youth.
+- 339. Defendants represented that JUUL's products were of a certain standard, quality, or grade, when they were not by, among other things, stating, without evidence, that JUUL's products were effective at helping users quit cigarettes and that JUUL's products were a safe alternative to cigarettes; stating that a pod had the equivalent nicotine content to one pack of cigarettes; stating that JUUL's pods were a certain strength when the standard industry practice for nicotine measurement at that time would have achieved a much higher strength; and failing to disclose that a certain number of JUUL's products had been contaminated and that JUUL's products could be altered or modified. - 340.
+Defendants advertised goods or services with intent not to sell them as advertised by, among other things, advertising JUUL's products, without evidence, as effective in helping users quit cigarettes and as a safe alternative to cigarettes; engaging in targeted advertising that deceived Minnesota youth into thinking JUUL's products were appropriate for their age range and that they were safe when they were not; advertising that a JUUL pod had the equivalent nicotine content to one pack of cigarettes; advertising that JUUL's products were a certain strength when the standard industry practice for nicotine measurement at that time would have achieved a much higher strength; and failing to disclose that a certain number of JUUL's products had been contaminated and that JUUL's products could be altered or modified. - 341.
+Defendants further engaged in conduct that created a likelihood of confusion or misunderstanding about JUUL's products by, among other things, engaging in a vast marketing campaign directed at youth which represented that JUUL's products were appropriate for youth, that they would relax them, that they were safe, and that they were non-addictive.
+Defendants also deceived parents, teachers, school administrators, legislators, and regulators into believing that JUUL was being marketed to experienced smokers, when in fact, the product was marketed primarily to youth.